Sup2point0/Assort/~lists/annoying life.md

 ### Rubber creases paper.
 It is inevitable.
 And it is just the worst.

-### Runny nose for several days when even slightly chilled.
+### A runny nose for several days when even slightly chilled.